iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-payload.md

     helm get manifest -n default my-exp
     ```

+    There are two main aspects to this ... task and criteria.

 ## 3. Observe experiment
-The `iter8ctl` CLI makes it easy to observe experiment progress and outcomes.

-### Assert experiment outcomes
 Assert that the experiment completed and found a winning version.
 Wait 20 seconds before trying the following command.
 If the assertions are not satisfied, try again after a few seconds.

 ```shell
 iter8ctl assert -c completed -c winnerFound
 ```

-### Describe experiment
 Describe the results of the Iter8 experiment.
 ```shell
 iter8ctl describe
 ```